 This course introduces the operation of the venture capital industry from both a theoretical and practical perspective.
-The course follows the start-up process from initial formation of a new High-Tech venture through its private capitalization, the navigation of typical operational or strategic hurdles/milestones, and potential exit through merger or initial public offering.
-It analyzes each step in the process from perspective of the entity, of the founder-employees, and of the venture backers.
-It also considers the incentive mechanisms and control structures used at each step of the transaction (and alternatives to these structures), with a focus on both the underlying economic and financial theory, as well as on pragmatic considerations in structuring the transactions.
-Students are required to complete a term sheet negotiation exercise, write a short paper on a current topic relevant to the industry (topics to be distributed), and and sit for an examination.
-Special Instructions: modest background in financial analysis or Excel, such as might be obtained in QM finance (Law 467), is a prerequisite for this course.
-Elements used in grading: Class assignments and final exam (In-School, Essay and Objective, closed book).
+The course tracks the start-up process from initial formation of a new venture through its private capitalization, the navigation of typical operational or strategic hurdles/milestones, and potential exit through merger/acquisition or initial public offering.
+The class will analyze each step in the process from the perspective of the business entity, of the founder-employees, and of the venture backers.
+It also will consider the incentive mechanisms and control structures used at each step of the transaction (and alternatives to these structures), with a focus on both the underlying economic and financial theory, as well as on pragmatic considerations in structuring the transactions.
+Students are required to complete a term sheet negotiation exercise, participate in class discussions and related short assignments, and sit for an examination.
+Special Instructions: some modest background in financial analysis or Excel, such as might be obtained in QM finance (Law 467), is recommended for this course.
+Elements used in grading: Class participation/assignments, term sheet negotiation exercise written summary, and the final exam (In-School, Essay and Objective, closed book).

 Venture Capital I LAW 465 Section 01 Class #29844